ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Estimated Cost

 You can calculate an estimated cost and generate a detailed PDF from each panel as you provide details for your instance order.
-Complete the fields on the panel and click **Caluculate Cost** at the bottom of the panel to generate a cost estimate.
+Complete the fields on the panel and click **Calculate Cost** at the bottom of the panel to generate a cost estimate.
 Additionally, click the calculated cost estimate link to generate a PDF that provides the estimate details.

 **Note:** The estimated cost displayed on the panel and the cost estimate details provided in the PDF are only for the items that you have completed on your order.
 The cost increases as you complete each panel for your instance order.